andregpss/Nvim_config/README.md

         - Open the `bbl` file and locate the line where the error is.
 This line contains an invalid character.
 For example, the character `_` should be `_`.
 - C/C++
     - Alternatively, consider using the ALE plugin, which displays messages from GCC, Clangd, and clang-tidy.
-    - Attempted to install the CCLS plugin but encountered issues using it in nvim.
+    - I attempted to install the CCLS plugin but encountered issues using it in nvim.
 Here are some observations:
        - Initially, CCLS was my preferred Language Server Protocol (LSP) plugin for C. However, after successfully configuring clangd (as described above), I found that ccls provides similar functionality to clangd.
        - To download CCLS: `choco install ccls`.
        - Before discovering the installation via Chocolatey (choco), I attempted to build CCLS from source but faced challenges.
 Additional observations include: